Naming and Tagging Conventions

 • Be specific enough that the field is unambiguous without documentation.

-• Don't create a field for a single temporary campaign.
+• Do not create a field for a single temporary campaign.
 A contact field should represent a stable attribute of the contact, not a campaign state.

 āŒ BadWhyāœ… Good